ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 Generate a 1 paragraph blog post about the top 5 video game consoles.
 Do not list video game names.

-As a best practice, stafi by prioritizing instructions, clearly stating what you want the model to do and only use constraints when necessary for safety, clarity or specific requirements.
+As a best practice, start by prioritizing instructions, clearly stating what you want the model to do and only use constraints when necessary for safety, clarity or specific requirements.
 Experiment and iterate to test different combinations of instructions and constraints to find what works best for your specific tasks, and document these.

 ## Control the max token length